equs-python/__equs__.Python/day-1-python-modules-and-git/README.md

 The `sys.path` variable contains all directories in which Python will look for modules when you're trying to import something.
 Take a look at what's in there with `print(sys.path)`!

-# 2. Python packages - installation
+## 1.2 Python package installation

 What does it mean to install a Python package?
 What is a `setup.py` file?
 What is `pip`?
 These are terms that you may or may not have come across before, and now we will shed some light onto what they mean and do.
 Here we keep the discussion fairly short, so if you want to learn more check out the following link: